vincent-peugnet/wcms/MANUAL.md

 Hopefully, we can tell those robot not to index our content by using a tag called `noindex`.

-Inside W, this can be set per page under "advanced setting" in edit interface.
+Inside W, this can be set per page under "advanced setting" in edit interface, or using multi-edit feature in home view.

+In home view, page that are set as `noindex` are signified with a search symbol <i class="fa fa-search-minus"></i> in the **privacy** column.

-Note that this is only usefull for `public` pages as the others are not published on the Web.
+> Note that this is only usefull for `public` pages as the others are not published on the Web.
 But it won't cause any harm either.